PeterKamphuis/deblend_sofia_detections/docs/source/Advanced.rst

-.
-deblend-sofia-detections' yaml file documentation!
+The  deblend-sofia-detections' yaml file documentation!
 ======================================

 Introduction
 ----------------

 deblend-sofia-detections really only requires the sofia run input .par file It should then automatically check all detections and download the necessary optical images.
 However there are a few more optional input parameters that can be specified in the .yml file to customize the behavior of the package.